Modelling floral and arthropod electrostatics using a two-domain AAA-least squares algorithm: Model setup

 \section{Model setup}

-Consider a flower which is treated as a 2D dielectric -- see Fig. \ref{fig:model}.
+Consider a flower which is treated as a 2D dielectric; see Figure \ref{fig:model}.
 The shape of the flower is traced out by some Jordan curve $\gamma$ orientated such that the unit normal vector $\hat{\boldsymbol{n}}$ is outward pointing.
-Let the interior of the flower be labelled region 1 and the exterior as region 2.
+Let the interior of the flower be labelled as region 1 and the exterior as region 2.

 An electric field $\E$ is present in both regions 1 and 2 due to the dielectric nature of the flower.
 This field can be written as the gradient of some scalar potential $\E=-\boldsymbol{\nabla}V$ which satisfies the Poisson equation $\nabla^2V = -\rho/\epsilon$ where $\rho$ is the charge density and $\epsilon=\epsilon_0(1+\chi_e)=\epsilon_0\epsilon_r$ is the absolute permittivity.
 Here, $\epsilon_0\approx8.85\times10^{-12}\text{ Fm}^{-1}$ is the permittivity of free space, $\chi_e$ the electric susceptibility and $\epsilon_r=1+\chi_e$ the relative permittivity.
 In the exterior (free space) region, it holds that $\epsilon_r=1$ and so $\epsilon_2=\epsilon_0$, whereas in the interior flower region $\epsilon_r = 10$ to $100$ and so $\epsilon_1= 10\epsilon_0$ to $100\epsilon_0$.